-- 10-20mm Tiles must be installed on a mortar slab 100-150mm thick; - 40-60mm Flagstones are designed for pedestrian traffic only, and must be installed using the Rigid Installation Method; - 50mm Cobbles are suitable for pedestrian and light vehicular traffic, and installed using the Flexible Installation Method; see page 19 and - 65mm and thicker Cobbles are suitable for commercial applications, and must be installed using the Flexible Installation Method.
+- 10-20mm Tiles must be installed on a mortar slab 100-150mm thick.
+Follow the guidelines on page 38; - 40-60mm Flagstones are designed for pedestrian traffic only, and must be installed using the Rigid Installation Method; see page 27 - 50mm Cobbles are suitable for pedestrian and light vehicular traffic, and installed using the Flexible Installation Method; see page 19 and - 65mm and thicker Cobbles are suitable for commercial applications, and must be installed using the Flexible Installation Method.